Welcome to Wansui

 Locations in Wansui

-Straddling the balmy, swampy banks of the southern Yanxian littoral, Wansui is divided into four main districts.1.
-The Docks
+Straddling the balmy, swampy banks of the Kwan Tei River, Wansui is divided into four main districts.1.
+The Bund

 A hub for the pirates and smugglers who distribute the Triads' product overseas.
 Known sardonically by the locals as the "Fragrant Wharf", this is a place of drunken brawls, where foreign sailors disappear into the smoke haze of the fetid bars and dreamflower lounges packed along the quay, never to be seen again...

-A few years ago, the Doman deployed a cadre of long-gowned ministers to establish law and order in Wansui.
-Of course, these ministers quickly beame toadies for the Triads, paid off with extravagant bribes.
-Bribes which went into building the only safe neighborhood in Wansui.
-In stark contrast to the slums, the 'Government Canton' is a gated neighborhood characterized by clean, well-paved, gridded streets, and luxurious siheyuan mansions.
-Originally populated exclusively by corrupt government workers, the Government Canton is now also home to many of Wansui's wealthiest business owners and high ranking Triad members.
+In stark contrast to the slums, the 'Government Canton' is a gated neighbourhood characterized by clean, well-paved, gridded streets, and luxurious siheyuan mansions.
+Originally populated exclusively by officials of the Kwan Tei Prefectural Government and their families, the Government Canton is now also home to many of Wansui's wealthiest business owners, moneyed gentry, and high-ranking Triad members.

 紅天劇院 - Red Skies Cabaret Club